compoundingeffects/thebigpictureschool/index.md

 # **Welcome to The Big Picture School**

-Our world is changing rapidly.
-It is more important than ever that we have a holistic perspective and are nimble in our thinking.
-The Big Picture School aims to help with this by using content created with the assistance of AI to teach the core principles of each major discipline for the purpose of encouraging greater interdisciplinary thought.
-Our goal is to inspire a new generation of thinkers who can tackle complex problems, foster innovation, and drive positive change.
-Whether you're a student, professional, or lifelong learner, Big Picture School wants to help you build a big-picture understanding of the world.
+The world is changing rapidly.
+A holistic perspective and nimble thinking are increasingly crucial.
+The Big Picture School addresses this need by using AI-assisted content to teach core principles across major disciplines, encouraging interdisciplinary thought.
+We aim to inspire a new generation of thinkers who can tackle complex problems, foster innovation, and drive positive change.
+Whether you're a student, a professional, or a lifelong learner, we want to help you build a comprehensive understanding of the world.

 ## Major Academic Disciplines and Fields of Study